ibm-watson-embedded-business-assistant/eba-example-agents/README.md

 What we found through these early years of EBA engineering was a profound means with which to deliver total one-to-one application experiences for the business practitioner.
 Whereas customers may select best of breed vendors to run their operations, EBA functions as the over the top experience linking cross functional processes and data across disparate vendors within various clouds and on-premise systems.
 Much in the same way retailers attempt to create one-to-one personalized experiences for their customers, EBA is becoming the means to create one-to-one command and control experiences for the business practitioners across any domain– a workspace that morphs itself to accommodate the most important tactical and strategic tasks that the human needs to address based on positive/negative effects on KPI; where KPIs are the rules of engagement governed by the humans upon which the machine will operate.

 While we haven’t yet released the “curiosity extension”, we feel we’ve advanced our work enough to share it with you.
 We have opened up this fully self-contained business user and lab experience, along with a base set of contributing agents.
 In this way, our colleagues can craft custom AI-driven business experiences for their own use cases right alongside our team.
 Please explore this public repository for articles and deeper dives on what powers EBA.

+## Contributing

+This is the public home of the Embedded Business AI framework ("EBA").
+Please log [issues](https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/issues) you encounter with EBA, and if you have a contribution, please submit a [pull request](https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/pulls).

 ## License